Stef-Rousset/P7_backend/Readme.md

 folder called `images` in this project to store the photos of the users.
 You will also have to add in the `images` folder a default image for users who doesn't load a specific image: this image's name must be defaultAvatar.jpg

+To create an admin profile:
+- create a normal user in the app
+- in your database, execute the following command : update users set role = 'admin' where id=id_of_user_you_want_to_set_admin;